AlfaifyOsama/udacity_movie_trailer_project/README.md

 https://github.com/OsamaAlfaify/udacity_movie_trailer_project

-Check this link and download the file.
+1)Open this link apove.
+2)Clone the diractory.
+3)Open the file using Python IDLE or any IDLE do you prefer.
+4)Go to the fresh_tomatoes.py
+5)press the run button.

 ### What's included